sonata-project/SonataAdminBundle/Resources/doc/reference/templates.rst

 * show : the template to use for the show action
 * edit : the template to use for the edit and create action
 * history : the template to use for the history / audit action
+* history_revision_timestamp : the template to use when rendering the timestamp of a given revision
 * list_block : the template used for the list of admin blocks on the dashboard
 * preview : the template to use for previewing an edit / create action
 * short_object_description: used to represent the entity in one-to-one/many-to-one relations